toucansites/t-doc-template-demo/contents/docs/[03]template-basics/[02]changing-the-site-logo/index.md

 ---
 type: guide
-title: 'Changing the Site Logo'
+title: 'Changing the site logo'
 description: 'This guide will walk you through how to change the site logo'
 category: template-basics
-order: 1
+order: 2
 ---

-# Changing the Site Logo
+# Changing the site logo

 The **site logo** is one of the key elements of your site's branding.
 In **T-Doc Template**, the logo is located in the `assets` folder.

 You can change the logo quickly and easily — we will start by the most simple way to do so.
-If you want to use inline SVG or a custom image tag, see the [Modify the template guide](/docs/template-basics/change-the-site-logo/#option-2-modify-the-template-instead).
+If you want to use inline SVG or a custom image tag, see the [Modify the template guide](/docs/template-basics/changing-the-site-logo/#option-2-modify-the-template).

-## Replace the Default Logo Files
+## Replace the default logo files

 Navigate to the **assets/images/logos/** directory in your project folder.
    - By default, this folder contains two logo files: